 4) Can I cancel sessions?

-Sessions can be cancelled, however payment of sessions will still be expected in most instances.
-Only in a few exceptional circumstances payment will not be required, including when the therapist is away.
+Two sessions can be cancelled free of charge.
+Only in a few other exceptional circumstances payment will not be required, including when the therapist is away.
 If a session needs to be cancelled, I will always try to offer an alternative day in the week to meet.
 This is to ensure continuity, commitment and better outcomes in therapy.
 If you cancel many sessions, regardless of payment, we may need to have a conversation about whether it may be the right time to be in therapy.

 5) Is therapy painful?